keithalewis/fms_iterable.old/README.md

 ```
 is a generator for the iterable.

-As you will see when you peruse the code, most functions involving iterables have a natural and pleasing implmentation.
+As you will see when you peruse the code, most functions involving iterables have a natural and pleasing implementation.